10XGenomics/enclone/expanded.md

 Thus the values of the ten cells in the reported clonotype are very low indeed, and highly suspect.
 Probably the clonotype originated from a single cell, which broke up into one major piece (the one for barcode `CTGGTCTAGCTGCCCA-1`), and many smaller pieces.
+These smaller pieces reside in GEMs that may or may not contain an actual intact cell.

+We thus conclude in this case that the true clonotype probably consists of one cell.
+Sometimes one sees examples where there appear to be a few true cells, along with others that are not.
+And sometimes one only sees small fragments.